 University entrance requirements vary widely by school and program.
 For some programs, the only criteria used for admissions is academic performance.
 Other programs require a personal statement, a CV, samples of written work, proof of proficiency in English or French, an audition or interview, a portfolio, admission tests or recommendation letters.

 The R-Score (cote R) is a calculation of Quebec college students’ grades used by the province’s universities when they consider applicants for admissions.
-Learn more about Marianopolis and the R-Score.
+You can learn more about our students’ R-Scores here.

-Encourage them to start learning about different universities and potential fields of study early on.
+One of the biggest challenges students face when it comes to planning for university is choosing what they will study.
+As parents, you can encourage them to start learning about different universities and potential fields of study early on.
 University websites are comprehensive and it takes time and patience to research all the options.
-Attending virtual open houses is a good way to learn more about the schools that interest them.
-Virtual campus tours are often available as well.
+Attending Open Houses is a good way to learn more about the schools that interest them.
+Virtual or in-person campus tours are often available as well.
 Encourage them to seek the help of an Academic Advisor in understanding university terminology, program options and admission requirements.
+Academic Advisors can also help them find out how to navigate university websites to find information that will help them in their research and exploration.

 It is also important to remind them to stay open-minded and to avoid an all-or-nothing approach to choosing a program or university.
 Some students feel responsible for making the “right decision” about what to study and where.
 In reality, there are multiple paths they can take to achieve their educational and career goals.
 At the same time, if a student is applying to a highly selective university program, or if they are unsure that they will meet the minimum entrance requirements, they must remain flexible so they can reorient and explore parallel options.
 You can help them navigate this process and formulate contingency plans in order to minimize stress.